 Connie Francis, singer whose hits included "Pretty Little Baby," dies at age 87

-Connie Francis, the wholesome pop star of the 1950s and '60s whose hits include "Pretty Little Baby" and whose personal life was filled with heartbreak and tragedy, has died.
+Connie Francis, the wholesome pop star of the 1950s and '60s whose hits include "Pretty Little Baby" and whose personal life was filled with heartbreak and tragedy, has died, her friend and publicist, Ron Roberts, announced Thursday.
 She was 87.

-Her death was announced Thursday by her friend and publicist, Ron Roberts, who did not immediately provide additional details.

-"It is with a heavy heart and extreme sadness that i inform you of the passing of my dear friend Connie Francis last night," Roberts said in a statement posted to Facebook.
+"It is with a heavy heart and extreme sadness that i inform you of the passing of my dear friend Connie Francis last night," Roberts said in a statement posted to Facebook at 1:46 a.m.
+EDT.
 "I know that Connie would approve that her fans are among the first to learn of this sad news."

+In another post Thursday afternoon, Roberts said Francis died Wednesday in a hospital in Pompano Beach, Florida.
+She had been hospitalized since late June after experiencing hip pain that led to her using a wheelchair and was later determined to be a pelvic fracture.
+While Francis was being treated in an intensive care unit, it was confirmed on Tuesday that she had pneumonia, Roberts said.

 Francis was a top performer of the pre-Beatles era, rarely off the charts from 1957-64.
 Able to appeal to both young people and adults, she had more than a dozen top 20 hits, starting with "Who's Sorry Now?" and including the No. 1 songs "Don't Break the Heart That Loves You" and "The Heart Has a Mind of Its Own."
 Like other teen favorites of her time, she also starred in several films, including "Where the Boys Are" and "Follow the Boys."